theembeddedrustacean/ser-std/README.md

 Questions that are not included would use exisiting book examples as templates.
 These are based on the ESP32-C3 device and would need to be rewired for other devices.
 If you notice a template missing or would like to request one, feel free to submit a feature request.

+## ⏰ Alarm Clock Project Source Code
+The alarm clock full project source code is captured in the [Project Branch](https://github.com/theembeddedrustacean/ser-std/tree/project).

 ## 🧑‍💻 Development Options

-> ⚠️ As of January 2025, Wowki stopped supporting the std builder on it's web interface.
-While the no_std builder is still supported on the web interface, an alternative beginner friendly option of using DevContainers and Wokwi with VSCode is introduced.
+> ⚠️ As of early 2025, Wowki stopped supporting the Rust builder on it's web interface.
+As a replacement, an alternative beginner friendly option of using DevContainers and Wokwi with VSCode is introduced.
 With a few clicks in GitHub, Devcontainers enable the spawning of a full environment with all the book examples in a single workspace.
 Still, no need for any hardware and knowledge of Devcontainers is not required.

 ### 1. 🌐 Development Containers (Recommended)
 This is the recommended option for beginners as it is the quickest and easiest way to get started.
 The full environment will be setup in your web browser with a few clicks and without leaving this repository.
 All you have to do is click on the green "Code" button in the upper right corder then navigate to the codespaces tab and click "create codespace on [device name]".
 A tab will automatically open setting up the whole environment with the example projects for you.